 You’re not planning on making an abrupt career change that could impact your income or taking time off to explore other pursuits like travel.
 If you’re self-employed, you have at least two years of CRA Notices of Assessment to show a mortgage lender that you’ve got a stream of income coming in the door.

 If you’re convinced that homeownership is for you, the next step is taking a detailed survey of the real financial obligations of homeownership.
 Use these guidelines to estimate the real financial responsibilities of buying a home.

-A new hot water heater, roof repairs, blown electrical circuits – you name it!
+- Maintenance: 1% to 4% of your home’s value - You’ll be facing a multitude of repairs in your home’s lifetime: a new water heater, roof repairs, blown electrical circuits – you name it!
 Homes need regular, expert maintenance if they are going to be safe and efficient.
+That’s why there’s a general rule to expect your annual home maintenance to be 1% to 4% of the value of your home.
 Regular upkeep also protects your resale value.

 A note for first-time homebuyers: Incentives like the RRSP Home Buyer’s Plan, the First Time Home Buyer’s Tax Credit, and the Land Transfer Tax Rebate can all save you a bundle.

 If you have the resources to buy, homeownership is more than likely a wise investment.
 Every time you make a mortgage payment, you are essentially paying down the principal and taking a step towards owning a piece of property that will appreciate over time.
 Think of your mortgage payment as an investment or a savings strategy: if you sell your house down the road, you’ll get back the money you’ve paid out and likely turn a profit.
 If you stay put long enough, this can grow into a very healthy nest egg.